AmsaleTsige/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 2 Write a program that prints the alphabet in lowercase task 3 Write a program that prints in lowercase, and then in uppercase task 4 Write a program that printss the alphabet in lowercase
+task 2 Write a program that prints the alphabet in lowercase task 3 Write a program that prints in lowercase, and then in uppercase task 4 Write a program that printss the alphabet in lowercase task 5 Write a program that prints all single digit number of base 10 starting from 0.